saymrwulf/crypto-experiments/notes.md

-2014-04-20T18:10:00 - Minor doc updates: linking to article on quantization (crypto-experiments) 2014-04-20T22:35:00 - Minor doc updates: linking to article on quantization (crypto-experiments) 2014-05-09T03:05:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments)
+2014-04-20T18:10:00 - Minor doc updates: linking to article on quantization (crypto-experiments) 2014-04-20T22:35:00 - Minor doc updates: linking to article on quantization (crypto-experiments) 2014-05-09T03:05:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2014-05-09T18:07:00 - Quick fix, referencing a known issue from the official repo (crypto-experiments)